google ads step by step guide

 That said, we're still going to briefly walk through the campaign types available to you so that you can start thinking about which option might be best for your business down the road.

 Search – Search campaigns are used to show text ads on Google's search result pages.
 These ads are triggered by search queries (the words a user types into the search prompt).
 You will be able to target these search queries by choosing keywords related to your product or service.

-Video – YouTube is now the world’s second most popular search engine, behind Google.
+Video – YouTube is now the world's second most popular search engine, behind Google.
 And guess what?
 Google owns YouTube.
-Yep, it’s a monopoly!
-From your Google Ads account you can create video advertising campaigns to show your videos on YouTube.
-Again there are a variety of targeting options here, similar to those mentioned with Display.
+Yep, it's a monopoly!
+From your Google Ads account, you can create video advertising campaigns to show your videos on YouTube.
+Again there is a variety of targeting options here, similar to those mentioned with Display.

 App – If it's an app you're looking to promote with Google Ads, app campaigns are your best (and only) options.
 With App campaigns, you will be able to advertise your app on many Google properties, including Search, YouTube, the Display Network, and the Google Play store.
 These campaigns are fully automated, so once you're set up just sit back and watch the installs and upsells roll in.